abinalyas/Whatsapp-bot-for-consumer/README.md

 6. Deploy the project

+The build process creates:
+- A `public/` folder with frontend assets (HTML, CSS, JS)
-The build process creates a `dist/` folder with both your frontend assets and backend server code.
-The `vercel.json` configuration file ensures that:
+- A `dist/` folder with the backend server code

+Vercel will automatically:
+- Serve static files from the `public/` folder
-- API requests to `/api/*` and `/webhook` are handled by the backend server
+- Route API requests to `/api/*` and `/webhook` to the serverless function
-- All other requests are served the frontend dashboard

 ### Troubleshooting Vercel Deployment

-If you encounter deployment errors related to `@rollup/rollup-linux-x64-gnu` or similar module not found errors:
+If you encounter deployment errors:

 1. Make sure you build the project locally with `npm run build` before deploying
-2. Ensure the `dist` folder is included in your repository
+2. Ensure both the `dist` and `public` folders are included in your repository
-3. The pre-built approach avoids these issues by not requiring Vercel to install Vite dependencies
+3. The pre-built approach avoids Vercel build issues by not requiring dependency installation

 If you're still having issues:
 1. Try removing `package-lock.json` and `node_modules` and reinstalling dependencies